Published on March 1st, 2023 by Aristofanis Papadatos

 The investment case for semiconductors is fairly straightforward: they are a crucial component in manufacturing electronic devices, such as smartphones, tablets, and computers.
 But they are also used across a number of other industries such as healthcare, defense, communications, transportation, and more.

-With such importance to our daily lives, it’s no wonder the semiconductor industry has grown to its current size.
-In 2021, semiconductor sales were expected to reach nearly $553 billion.
-According to Statista, the global semiconductor market is expected to surpass $600 billion in 2022.
+With such importance to our daily lives, it is no wonder the semiconductor industry has grown to its current size.
+In 2022, semiconductor sales reached an all-time high of $580 billion, up from sales of $556 billion in 2021.
+According to Statista, the global semiconductor market is expected to have sales around $556 billion in 2023.

 Looking at this kind of impressive growth, it is understandable for investors to be interested in the top semiconductor stocks.